 During the exam

-During a virtual colonoscopy, you'll wear a gown but likely no other clothes.
-Sedation isn't usually necessary, but you may be given an injection of medication to reduce the likelihood of stomach cramps during the exam.
+You'll wear a gown, but likely no other clothes.
+Sedation usually isn't necessary, but you may be given medication to relax your colon.

 You'll begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
 The doctor will place a small tube (catheter) inside your rectum to fill your colon with air or carbon dioxide.
-The air or gas — which helps create clear images — may cause a feeling of pressure in your abdomen.
+The air or gas helps create clear images and may cause a feeling of pressure in your abdomen.

-A virtual colonoscopy typically takes about 10 minutes.
+A virtual colonoscopy typically takes about 10 to 15 minutes.

 After the exam

-After the exam, most of the air or gas will be removed from your colon through the catheter in your rectum.
+Most of the air or gas will be removed from your colon through the catheter in your rectum.
 You may feel bloated or pass gas for a few hours after the exam as you clear the remaining air or gas from your colon.
 Walking may help relieve any discomfort, and you can return to your usual diet and activities right away.
-Consult your doctor if your signs and symptoms don't improve on their own.